FilipHertzman/NoteCoreData/README.md

 # Task Management App with Core Data - Xcode, SwiftUI

-**Course - iOS Development.** This Task Management App is a powerful and user-friendly tool that provides users with a seamless experience for creating, managing, and deleting tasks.
+**Course - iOS Development.** This Task Management App is a user-friendly tool that provides users with a seamless experience for creating, managing, and deleting tasks.
 Developed with SwiftUI and Core Data, the app offers an intuitive and visually appealing interface with light and dark mode options.

 ![Task Management App Screenshot](https://images.squarespace-cdn.com/content/v1/62ddae4178abf52ddb78cf19/059652d5-837f-4bf6-852e-1fd5c697befc/Group+216.png?format=1000w)